APEX-Race-Tech/Main_website/race-insight-content.md

 **Easy Lap Comparison**: Compare any laps side-by-side, even if they were recorded at different rates.
 The system automatically aligns everything so you can see exactly where you gained or lost time.

----

 ## 4. Custom Workbook (AI Workbook)
 ### Your Modular Mission Control

-**AI-Powered Creation**: Just describe what you want in plain English, and watch as your custom dashboard comes to life.
+**AI-Powered Creation**: Just describe what you want in plain English, and watch as your custom dashboard and graph comes to life.
 No complex setup required.

 **Drag-and-Drop Design**: Build your perfect workspace by simply dragging, resizing, and arranging widgets exactly where you want them.
 It's that easy.